-My research is centrally concerned with perception-driven image synthesis methods (perception-driven rendering) and how knowledge of perception can be used to create more appealing virtual worlds and understandable visualizations.
+My research focuses on perception-driven image synthesis methods (perception-driven rendering) and how insights from human perception can be leveraged to create more engaging virtual worlds and more comprehensible visualizations.

 My work focuses on the following topics: